 performance.
 Algorithm 1 is designed to find and remove such critical loops from the set of candidate loops.
 The algorithm perforates each loop in turn at each of the specified perforation rates, then runs the perforated program on the training inputs.
-It filters out a loop if its perforation 1) fails to improve the performance (as measured by the speedup sp, which is the execution time of the perforated program running on the same input), 2) causes the application to exceed the accuracy bound b or, 3) introduces memory errors (such as out of bounds reads or writes, reads to uninitialized memory, memory leaks, double frees, etc.).
-If the memory error causes the execution to crash on some input t, its accuracy looss acct is $\infty$ .
-The result of criticality testing is the set of tunable loops $P = \{\langle l_0, r_0 \rangle, \ldots, \langle l_n, r_n \rangle\}$ , where $\langle l_i, r_i \rangle$ specifies the perforation of loop $l_i$ at rate $r_i$ .
+It filters out a loop if its perforation 1) fails to improve the performance (as measured by the speedup sp, which is the execution time of the perforated application divided by the execution time of the original unperforated program running on the same input), 2) causes the application to exceed the accuracy bound b or, 3) introduces memory errors (such as out of bounds reads or writes, reads to uninitialized memory, memory leaks, double frees, etc.).
+If the memory error causes the execution to crash on some input t, its accuracy loss acc_t is ∞ .
+The result of criticality testing is the set of tunable loops $P = \{\langle l_0, r_0 \rangle, \dots, \langle l_n, r_n \rangle\}$, where $\langle l_i, r_i \rangle$ specifies the perforation of loop l_i at rate r_i .